Paul Di'Anno: Nomad/Di'Anno (1999–2001, 2003–2008)

 Following the demise of the new Battlezone unit put together in 1998, Di'Anno teamed up with expat Brazilian guitarist Paulo Turin and lived in São Paulo during 2000.
 A new band was created initially under the banner of "Nomad" and featured an all Brazilian line up.
 It was economically and logistically preferable for Di'Anno to live in Brazil during this period, in order to tour South America and release a self-produced album pleasing to that particular market.
 The album was distributed by Perris Records.
 However, complete worldwide distribution was not achieved.

 The album was repackaged and released as The Living Dead.
 The package included a DVD video for the title track.
 This was recorded in the East London Docks and directed by Swedish director Mats Lundberg from Doom Films, who went to London to work on the concept with Di'Anno's manager Lea Hart.
 All of the special effects were added in Sweden and the story line was based on the lyrics and message of the song.
 Few previously released live Iron Maiden tracks were also added to the CD.

-During this period, Paul became well known for going to gigs at sound check and asking the bands if then needed any cannabis.
+During this period, Paul became well known for going to gigs at sound check and asking the bands if they needed any cannabis.
 If they wanted any, he would typically take their money and never return.
 It got to be a sort of joke in some circles, and some bands would give him 10 or 15 to be able to watch him leave and have a good story to tell.